r23/MyOOS/mobil/MyOOSCordovaApp/MyOOSCordovaApp/plugins/cordova-plugin-camera/README.md

 #### Browser Quirks

-Can only return photos as base64-encoded image.
+Can only return photos as Base64-encoded image.

 #### Firefox OS Quirks

-Camera plugin is currently implemented using [Web Activities](https://hacks.mozilla.org/2013/01/introducing-web-activities/).
+Camera plugin is currently implemented using [Web Activities][web_activities].

 #### iOS Quirks